justinyaodu/javafx-fractal-raytracer/README.md

 # JavaFX Fractal Raytracer

 A simple raytracing program which renders still images and animations of 3D fractals and other shapes.
+This program is written in Java and uses JavaFX for its GUI.

 ## Installation

 Download the executable JAR file from [here](https://github.com/justinyaodu/javafx-fractal-raytracer/raw/master/jar/javafx-fractal-raytracer.jar).
 This program (unsurprisingly) requires Java installed to run.

-To start the program, open the downloaded JAR file in Java, or execute `java -jar javafx-fractal-raytracer.jar` from the command line.
+To start the program, simply open the downloaded JAR file, or execute `java -jar javafx-fractal-raytracer.jar` from the command line.

 ## Screenshots and Animations